TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

-There isn’t a ton of difference in compatibility when it comes to TotalAV and Norton.
+There isn’t much difference in compatibility between TotalAV and Norton.
 We found that both products delivered on promises for not just Windows but also their limited Mac functionality.
-Our product testers found each antivirus offered a lot of helpful features.
+Our product testers found that each antivirus offered many helpful features.
 Each one also works with Apple and Android mobile devices.

-Originally we found both TotalAV and Norton had browser extensions for Mozilla Firefox, Google Chrome, and Microsoft Edge.
-TotalAV also added the Opera browser to its compatibility list.
+Initially, we found that both TotalAV and Norton had browser extensions for Mozilla Firefox, Google Chrome, and Microsoft Edge.
+TotalAV also added the Opera browser to its compatibility list but lost Firefox.
 Because both products are so similar in functionality and compatibility, the addition of the Opera browser gives TotalAV a slight advantage.

 TotalAV